wardfont/git-tutorial/README.md

 ---
-title: "A short introduction to git going"
+title: "Everything you need to Git going"
 author: "Ward Fonteyn"
 date: "13/12/2022"
 output:
   ioslides_presentation: default
+  beamer_presentation: default
   slidy_presentation: default
-  beamer_presentation: default
 ---

-# Git

-## Why do we want to know?
+## What is Git and GitHub?

-Git is a **(collaborative) version control** software.
+- Git is a **distributed version control** software (°2005)

-Git is the software on which GitHub, GitLab, Bitbucket, ... rely.
+- Git is the software on which GitHub, GitLab, Bitbucket, ... rely.

-GitHub is where a lot of the software you use is maintained.
+- GitHub is where a lot of the software you use is maintained and developed.

+## Why you might want to use/understand Git and GitHub

+- It is **Track Changes** for your coding.
+- You can **roll back** to any point in time.
+- You can **collaborate** on code while offline.
+- Everything is on GitHub.
+You might as well be too.

-## What I do with IT
+## What I use it for specifically

-- Backup my coding, notes and pdfs (version control only works for plain text files)
+- Backup my coding, notes and pdfs: files and history
 - Searching through old code
 - Looking at the source code of R-packages
 - Raising issues to the developers of R-packages

+# Git

 ## Basic concept

+Changes are tracked on a line-to-line basis.

 ![](./pictures/basic-concept.png)